Australia targeting crowds of 25,000 for Boxing Day Test against India

 "At this stage, (25,000) is what we believe would be the safe and appropriate number per day here at the MCG," Victoria state sports minister Martin Pakula said

-Authorities are targeting crowds of at least 25,000 people per day at the Melbourne Cricket Ground (MCG) for Australia's second Test against India on Boxing Day, a government official said on Wednesday.
+Authorities are targeting crowds of at least 25,000 people per day at the Melbourne Cricket Ground for Australia's second Test against India on Boxing Day.

 Melbourne, Australia's second most populous city, was released from a coronavirus lockdown on Wednesday, with retail and hospitality businesses opening their doors for the first time in months.